 The other way to go is with a trust.
 You just put your house into the trust, and you make your kid the beneficiary of the trust.
 Both those ways do everything that people are trying to accomplish.
 We avoid probate, and at the same time, we don’t make our kids’ problems our problems, which is never a good idea.

-If you’ve got any questions on how to avoid probate please give us a call at 303-688-0944 to set up your consultation.
+If you’ve got any questions on how to avoid probate please give us a call at 303-688-0944 to set up your case assessment.
 You can also schedule yourself online when you click here.